rurreac/slider/README.md

 #### `-keepalive`:
 By default, Slider pings every Client Session (every 60s) to ensure its available, otherwise kills the Session.

-This value can be changed to any other duration value or set to `0` to completely disable it.
+This value can be changed to any other duration value.
+If the value introduced is inferior to 5s, Slider will override it to this one.

 #### `-keypath` and `-keystore`:
 By default, everytime Slider Server is executed, a new in memory KeyPair is generated, and so it's lost on termination.